The satellite view shows Lansing, the capital city of the State of Michigan

 Like many smaller U.S. state capitals, Lansing plays a minor part in Americas cultural and military impact on the rest of the world.

 Lansing came into existence as a scam.
 In early 1836, two brothers from New York (state) plotted the area and sold plots of "Biddle City" to people from Lansing, NY.
-The group of settlers arrived to Mid-Michigan only to find their plots submerged under several feet of water, but the then not so proud owners of a lot of useless land in a nonexistent city stayed and renamed the settlement "Lansing Township".
+The group of settlers arrived in Mid-Michigan only to find out that their plots were submerged under several feet of water.
+But the not so happy owners of a lot of useless land in a nonexistent city stayed and renamed the settlement "Lansing Township".

 About ten years later the 20 people strong population of the township were much surprised by the decision of the Michigan House of Representatives to repositioning Michigan's state capital from Detroit to their village.

-Today Lansing has a population of about 115,000 inhabitants (in 2015), it is situated in the center of a peninsula between Lake Michigan and Lake Huron.
+Today Lansing has a population of about 117,000 inhabitants (in 2018), the neighboring city of East Lansing has a population of about 49,000.
+The cities are situated in the center of the Lower Peninsula of Michigan, a major landmass between Lake Michigan and Lake Huron.